AgentOps-AI/agents-sdk-examples/README.md

 # Agents SDK Examples

-A curated collection of example projects built using the Agents SDK from AgentOpsAI.
+A curated collection of example projects built using the [Agents SDK by OpenAI](https://openai.github.io/openai-agents-python/tracing/) and AgentOpsAI.
 This repository demonstrates various ways to create and implement AI agents for different use cases and applications.

 ## 🌟 About AgentOpsAI